Maintaining the stem cell niche in multicellular models of epithelia: The model

 \subsection{Adhesion to the basal membrane}

-Following \citet{li13}, in addition to forces between cells, we include an adhesive force between cells and the basal membrane.
+In addition to forces between cells, we include an adhesive force between cells and the basal membrane.
 Cells will only experience this force if they are `attached' to the membrane.
 Cells attach to the membrane when they come in contact with it.
 They experience the force until they move further than 1.5~CD (cell centre to membrane) above it.
-The adhesive force function between a basal cell and the membrane is the same as that between two cells, but with force coefficient $\alpha^*$ which is stronger than $\alpha$, the force coefficient between cells.
+The adhesive force function between a basal cell and the membrane is the same as that between two cells, but with force coefficient $\alpha^*$ which is stronger than $\alpha$, the force coefficient between cells, as in \citet{li13}.
 The separation distance between the cell and the membrane is the vertical component of the cell's location, $z_i$, which replaces $s_{ij}$ in the adhesive function (Equation~\ref{eq:forces}).
 Unless otherwise specified we use a membrane adhesion coefficient $\alpha^*=500~\mu N$ from \citet{li13}.

 The cell membrane is considered an absorbing hard boundary, and the model does not allow any overlap between the cell and the membrane.
 If the force balance on a cell causes it to overlap the membrane, a boundary condition is applied.
-This boundary condition maintains the cell's new horizontal position, but moves the vertical location to zero plus a small perturbation ($\epsilon \sim U(0,0.05)$~CD), which is an approach which has been used previously in other epithelial tissue models \cite{vanleeuwen09}.
+This boundary condition maintains the cell's new horizontal position, but moves the vertical location to zero plus a small perturbation ($\epsilon \sim U(0,0.05)$~CD), which is an approach which has been used previously in other epithelial tissue models that helps prevent over-crowding in the layer \cite{vanleeuwen09}.
 The enforcement of this boundary condition on the cell is what triggers the attachment of the cell, as it has now been in contact with the membrane.